-Draco did not have the variants that we tested for, that are relevant to his breed:
+Duchess did not have the variants that we tested for, that are relevant to her breed:

-Draco did not have the variants that we tested for, in the following conditions that the potential effect on dogs with Draco’s breed may not yet be known.
+Duchess did not have the variants that we tested for, in the following conditions that the potential effect on dogs with Duchess’s breed may not yet be known.

 Coefficient of Inbreeding (COI)